WideIconsLogo.png

 Q Christian’s Volunteer

-Equity, Diversity, & Inclusion Council
+Equity, Diversity, & Inclusion Advisory Council

-The EDI Council is a group of EDI thought leaders who can help us ensure that all QCF communications, content, and programming fully represent the diversity of the LGBTQ+ Christian community.
+The EDI Advisory Council is a group of EDI thought leaders who can help us ensure that all QCF communications, content, and programming fully represent the diversity of the LGBTQ+ Christian community.
 The council will meet quarterly as well as ad hoc meetings or email requests/surveys, as needed, throughout the year to consult with the QCF team to assess new programmatic offerings.

 The council is composed of community members and coordinated by QCF staff members Millie Piper and Mick Atencio, to help guide Q Christian Fellowship as we continue to plan future events and resources.